wordofwarning/wordofwarning.org/current/2024-worksahead/index.md

 Entry: FREE, there's no need to book… come and go as you please.

 Times: Friday 24 May 2024, 5pm to 7pm (turn up at any time).
-*NB* with artists located in multiple spaces, and some works having a short duration and/or limited capacity on a first-come first-served basis, you may not get a chance to see everything.
+*NB* with some works having a short duration and/or limited capacity on a first-come first-served basis, you may not get a chance to see everything.

 Location: <a href="https://mmu.ac.uk/about-us/buildings/grosvenor-east" target="_blank">Grosvenor East Studio Theatre (GF.11)</a>, Manchester Metropolitan University, Cavendish St, Manchester, M15 6BG